DAHOTOYIII/se-output/playbook/mock-playbook.md

 #Mock Security Automation Playbook

-## Below is a Flow Diagram of a mock Reported Phishing Email Security Automation
+## Below is a Flow Diagram of a mock Phishing Email Security Automation
 ![Playbook](../assets/playbookflow.png)